Weak units, universal cells, and coherence via universality for bicategories: Introduction

 \section{Introduction}

 This article is a study in the theory of bicategories with an eye towards weak higher categories, in particular the open problems regarding their strictifiability.

-Its most immediate influence is Hermida's work \cite{hermida2000representable}, which established a kind of ``Grothendieck construction'' for monoidal categories (and, by extension, bicategories), whereby the coherent structure that makes a category monoidal is subsumed by a property of a multicategory, that of being \emph{representable}: namely, the existence of enough \emph{divisible} 2-cells (``universal'' in Hermida's terminology), through which other 2-cells factor uniquely whenever possible.
-An interesting outcome of this construction was a new proof that each monoidal category is equivalent to a strict monoidal category, coming from the multicategorical side: representable multicategories with a choice of divisible 2-cells are seen as pseudoalgebras for a 2-monad on the category of multicategories, and such pseudoalgebras are equivalent to strict ones.
+Its most immediate influence is Hermida's work \cite{hermida2000representable}, which established a kind of ``Grothendieck construction'' for monoidal categories (and, by extension, bicategories), whereby the coherent structure that makes a category monoidal is subsumed by a property of a multicategory, that of being \emph{representable}: namely, the existence of enough \emph{universal} 2-cells, through which other 2-cells factor uniquely whenever possible.

+An interesting outcome of this construction was a new proof that each monoidal category is equivalent to a strict monoidal category, coming from the multicategorical side: representable multicategories with a choice of universal 2-cells are seen as pseudoalgebras for a 2-monad on the 2-category of multicategories, and such pseudoalgebras are equivalent to strict ones.
 Hermida dubbed this general strategy \emph{coherence via universality} \cite{hermida2001coherent}.

-It is clear from the author's words that this was meant as a first step towards higher-dimensional generalisations: indeed, the construction of bicategorical structure from divisible 2-cells is, essentially, a low-dimensional instance of the opetopic or multitopic approach to weak higher categories \cite{baez1998higher,hermida2000weak}.
+It is clear from the author's words that this was meant as a first step towards higher-dimensional generalisations: indeed, the construction of bicategorical structure from universal 2-cells is, essentially, a low-dimensional instance of the multitopic approach to weak higher categories, proposed by Hermida, Makkai, and Power \cite{hermida2000weak}, equivalent to the opetopic approach of Baez and Dolan \cite{baez1998higher}.
 However, years later, coherence theorems for dimensions higher than 3 remain elusive.
-Our work is an attempt to understand what were the limitations of that first attempt, in this respect, and what can be preserved or modified in order to advance the programme.
+Our work is an attempt to advance the programme.

-A first, necessary observation is that the 2-monad of \cite{hermida2000representable} is built from the algebra of strict 2-categories, and the generalisation of Hermida's result for the 2-monad based on strict 3-categories is simply not true: it is well-known, and definitively settled by a result of C.\ Simpson \cite[Theorem 4.4.2]{simpson2009homotopy}, that general tricategories are not equivalent to strict ones.
-This very case was picked by Shulman \cite{shulman2012notevery} as a counterexample to the belief that ``most pseudoalgebras are equivalent to strict ones''.
+A first, necessary observation is that the obvious generalisation of the strictification theorem for bicategories is false: a result of C.\ Simpson \cite[Theorem 4.4.2]{simpson2009homotopy} settled definitively what was previously folklore, that general tricategories are not equivalent to strict ones.
+The very case of tricategories as a pseudoalgebra for a 2-monad was picked by Shulman \cite{shulman2012notevery} as a counterexample to the idea that ``most pseudoalgebras are equivalent to strict ones''.

-Still, by varying the algebraic theory, we may hope to use the same general framework to prove weaker, semi-strictification results.
-Unfortunately, Hermida's proof relied on a general, technical lemma to show strictifiability, which did not help at all with understanding why that coherence result would hold for that particular algebra, nor what the strictification of a monoidal category explicitly looks like, unlike Mac Lane's celebrated proof.